Wilson-Frame's double-double leads Pitt over UMES

-PITTSBURGH (AP) - Senior guard Jared Wilson-Frame recorded his first double-double of the season and Pittsburgh rolled over Maryland-Eastern Shore, 78-43 on Saturday.
+PITTSBURGH (AP) - Senior guard Jared Wilson-Frame recorded his first double-double of the season as Pittsburgh rolled over Maryland-Eastern Shore, 78-43 on Saturday.

-Coming off the bench, Wilson-Frame had 11 points and was 3 of 7 from beyond the 3-point line.
-He also led the Panthers with 11 rebounds.
-Point guard Xavier Johnson led the Panthers with 12 points.
+Wilson-Frame has been the Panthers' best bench scorer and second-leading scorer overall this season, so his 11 total points were not particularly unexpected.

+But the season-high 11 rebounds, three assists compared to zero turnovers and overall presence on the floor was exactly what Pitt head coach Jeff Capel needed from his highest-senior for the Panthers to stop a two-game slide.

 In total, Pitt outscored the Hawks, 41-1 off the bench.
 Forward Terrell Brown also broke into double figures with 10 points off the bench.